-The past two decades have seen a surge in research and development in evidence-informed health policy-making.^{1,2} Much of this research has explored how policy-makers can be supported in using the best available knowledge when effectively and equitably introducing new health interventions, and financing, governing and organizing health systems.
+The past two decades have seen a surge in research and development in evidence-informed health policy making.^{1, 2} Much of this research has explored how policy makers can be supported in using the best available knowledge when effectively and equitably introducing new health interventions, and financing, governing and organizing health systems.

-Civil society actors play a crucial role in representing the public's interests, needs, and values in health systems, particularly for marginalized groups facing barriers to healthcare access and participation in decision-making.3 Less recognized, however, is their role in generating evidence for health policy decisions-an area that remains underexplored compared to their contributions to advocacy, health service delivery and the promotion of human rights and equity values.^{4,5}
+Civil society actors play a crucial role in representing the public's interests, needs, and values in health systems, particularly for marginalized groups facing barriers to health care access and participation in decision-making.3 Less recognized, however, is their role in generating evidence for health policy decisions-an area that remains underexplored compared to their contributions to advocacy, health service delivery and the promotion of human rights and equity values.4,5

 Two factors complicate the discussion about how evidence from civil society can contribute to well-informed health policy decisions.
-First, varying interpretations of what qualifies as "evidence."
-"Evidence" may be defined narrowly as research-based knowledge or more broadly as also encompassing other forms of knowledge, such as tacit or experiential knowledge-areas where civil society actors may be uniquely positioned to make vital contributions. ^{2,6-8} Second, there also exists varying definitions and interpretations of what constitutes "civil society."
-For the purpose of this article, we define civil society actors broadly as ranging from international, national or local non-governmental organizations to community-based organizations, loosely organized social movements or groups of individuals that are convened, for instance, through village assemblies or townhall meetings.5 the role of civil society in generating evidence for health policy-making can be valuable.
-First, different assumptions may exist about what constitutes "civil society actors" and their "evidence," and we can further our understanding of these terms from those with direct experience in these processes.
+First, varying interpretations of what qualifies as "evidence".
+'Evidence' may be defined narrowly as research-based knowledge or more broadly as also encompassing other forms of knowledge, such as tacit or experiential knowledgeareas where civil society actors may be uniquely positioned to make vital contributions.^{2, 6-8} Second, there also exists varying definitions and interpretations of what constitutes 'civil society'.
+For the purpose of this article, we define civil society actors broadly as ranging from international, national or local non-governmental organizations to community-based organizations, loosely organized social movements or groups of individuals that are convened, for instance, through village assemblies or townhall meetings.5

+There are several reasons why gaining better insights into the role of civil society in generating evidence for health policymaking can be valuable.
+First, different assumptions may exist about what constitutes "civil society actors" and their "evidence", and we can further our understanding of these terms from those with direct experience in these processes.
 Second, these explorations can draw attention to an underused source of knowledge, clarify the complementary role this evidence can play alongside scientific evidence, and identify factors that either impede or facilitate its use.
-Third, exploring experiences can foster learning, both among civil society actors and between civil society actors and policy-makers, on how to use this evidence more effectively.
+Third, exploring experiences can foster learning, both among civil society actors and between civil society actors and policymakers, on how to use this evidence more effectively.